tecton-ai-ext/sliding_window_transformation/README.md

 `window_size`(**str**): How long each sliding window is, as a string in the format "[QUANTITY] [UNIT]".
             Ex: "2 days".
 See https://pypi.org/project/pytimeparse/ for more details.
 For example, if the feature is the number of distinct IDs in the last week, then the window size is 7 days.

-`context`: Tecton materialization context.

 `slide_interval`(**Optional**): How often window is produced, as a string in the format "[QUANTITY] [UNIT]".
-            Ex: "2 days".
-See https://pypi.org/project/pytimeparse/ for more details.
+            Ex: "2 days".g See https://pypi.org/project/pytimeparse/ for more details.
             Note this must be less than or equal to window_size, and window_size must be a multiple of slide_interval.
             If not provided, this defaults to the batch schedule of the FeatureView.